Brink-Software/Ibis.Dataservice.Demo/README.md

 The customer configures one or more ERP integrations in the Mijn Ibis environment.
 An ERP integration consists of a name and a url that is used to post the notification to, and optionally some data used to authenticate against the ERP system webhook url.

 The customer can then export a file to the Ibis ERP Service using the Ibis calculation software.
 The Ibis ERP Service then sends a notification to the ERP system with a URL to the file and a token to access the file.
 The ERP system can then request the file from the calculation software using the URL and token.
 The ERP system processes the file and does whatever it needs to do with it.
+When the processing is done, the ERP system sends a status update to the Ibis ERP Service regarding the processed status.
+In the Ibis calculation software, the user can independently see the status updates of the file.

 ```mermaid
 sequenceDiagram